Part of the DETECT Playbook ← Return to Hub

 Not all rogue devices are malicious, but all represent a violation of UR E26.
 The ETO should investigate the following immediately:

-• Malicious Hardware: A “Rubber Ducky” or small drop-box device hidden behind a console designed to sniff traffic.
+• Malicious Hardware: A “Rubber Ducky” or drop-box device hidden behind a console designed to sniff traffic.

 The Response Procedure